 Personal computers were in their infancy when I joined the Marine Corps in 1978.
-I didn’t see my first one, which really wasn’t a personal computer, until sometime between April of 1979 and April of 1981.
+I didn’t see my first one, which really wasn’t a personal computer, until sometime between April 1979 and April 1981.
 The Wikipedia page on the IBM Series 1 Model 4110 portable computer is wrong, but I can’t remember dates well enough to correct it.

 I know the Wikipedia page is wrong because I was stationed at the recruit depot in San Diego for two years and we had a “green machine” well before I was transferred away in 1981.
 Our unit diary clerks went from typing the reports to using a green machine around the time I moved from one section to another in 1980.